Georgina A. Davis

 Davis began working for Frank Leslie's Illustrated Newspaper around 1880.
 The last picture accepted by Frank Leslie before he died was by Davis.
-She largely depicting women's events like charities.
-Some significant people she depicted include President Rutherford B. Hayes and his family, Ruth Cleveland and Ute tribal leaders.
+Her work there mostly depicted women's events like charities.
+Some significant people she depicted include President Rutherford B. Hayes and his family, Ruth Cleveland, and Ute tribal leaders.
 She also worked as an illustrator for the Salvation Army newspaper The War Cry and the children’s book publisher McLoughlin Brothers.

 Her only known self-portrait appeared in the Quarterly Illustrator in 1894.
 The unusual depiction appears in the center of a gallery of photographs of the faces of male artists, while her self-portrait is a drawing with her facing away from the viewer.